peppedilillo/deppep.jlox/README.md

 * comma operator (challenge 6.1)
 * ternary operator (challenge 6.2)
 * '+' at start expression error production (challenge 6.3)
+* sum of strings and arbitrary object (challenge 7.2)
-* division by zero runtime error (challenge 7.2)
+* division by zero runtime error (challenge 7.3)
 * REPL will print expression values to standard output (challenge 8.1)
 * raises a runtime error when accessing uninitialized variables (challenge 8.2)
 * break statement (challenge 9.3)

-These challenges were solved but not implemented and left as comments:
-* sum of strings and arbitrary object (challenge 7.2)

-Solution to challenges which would not result in interesting features are given in separate branches:
+Solution to challenges which would require mantainance without introducing any interesting feature are given in separate branches:
-* challenge 5.3 @ rpn
+* reverse polish notation printer (challenge 5.3)

 The `extras` directory contains:
 * `funvis.hs`, a haskell solution to challenge 5.2